aswathyseb/markerdb/README.md

 This repository contains a tool for creating a DNA marker database suitable for metabarcoding studies.
 The database can be tailored to include various organisms, taxonomic groups, and specific marker sequences.

 The tool employs sequence information from BLAST databases and NCBI's taxonomy to create the reference database.
-The tool is compatible with sequences conforming to NCBI's taxonomy standards and supports multiple markers such as COI, COII, COIII, 12S, 16S, Cytb, and rbcL.
+It is compatible with sequences conforming to NCBI's taxonomy standards and supports multiple markers such as COI, COII, COIII, 12S, 16S, Cytb, and rbcL.
 Users can add additional markers by editing the synonyms file.

 ### Quick start